-7 Qualities of a Great Leader
+What Are Leadership Skills: 7 Traits of a Great Leader

-It’s a tough question to answer.
-Leadership is a competency, not a role, so it’s difficult, if not impossible, to isolate a single quality, mind-set, behavior, or attribute that signifies a person will be a great leader.
+It’s a tricky question to answer.
+Since leadership is a set of competencies, it’s difficult, if not impossible, to isolate a single quality, mindset, behavior, or attribute that signifies a person will be a great leader.

 Great leaders are self-aware.
 They understand how their behaviors, words, actions, and even aspects like body language impact others.
 They seek feedback on their leadership.
 They try to see themselves through others’ eyes.

 2. ABILITY TO CONNECT AND COLLABORATE

-Connecting and collaborating intensively across the organization is necessary for success.
-As so many teams today are cross-functional, connecting establishes valuable relationships for themselves and others across the organization.
-Today we can connect and interlink through virtual platforms and tools in increasingly authentic and intuitive ways that were previously unimaginable.
+Connecting and collaborating intensively across the organization are necessary for success.
+As so many teams today are cross-functional.
+Connecting establishes valuable relationships for oneself and others across the organization.
+Today, we can connect and interlink through virtual platforms and tools in increasingly authentic and intuitive ways that were previously unimaginable.

 There is a lot packed into this one: Successful leaders craft a transformative vision and share it with a sense of passion.
-They help their teams understand not just what to do, but why they are doing it and why it matters.
-Great leaders mobilize their teams to execute the vision and sustain momentum through constant reinforcement of that vision.
+They help their teams understand what to do, why they are doing it, and why it matters.
+Great leaders mobilize their teams to execute the vision and sustain momentum by constantly reinforcing that vision.
 This approach demands a consistent, authentic, and transparent communication strategy.

 5. CAPACITY TO BE AGILE, ADAPTABLE, AND FLEXIBLE

 Great leaders today are aware of digital threats and opportunities, but they must go beyond simply being aware.
 They must actively demonstrate their ability to be flexible, agile and respond effectively to these changing environments.
 They can rapidly shift direction while working with and guiding the teams and individuals they lead.
 They can improvise when necessary and are open to change and new challenges.